 The cataract is removed through a small incision in the cornea.
 Years ago, the incisions were large requiring sutures and a lengthy recovery.
 Drs.
-Merfeld and Larson use a technique with microincisions (as small as 2.2mm) to remove the cataract.
+Merfeld, Larson and Raven use a technique with microincisions (as small as 2.2mm) to remove the cataract.
 This allows the surgery to be done without any sutures at all.
 Because the incisions are so small, the cataract is broken into tiny fragments inside the eye and then removed through a micro-tube.
 An implant is then placed where the cataract used to be.

 The surgery is extremely delicate but does not take a long time.
 For most patients, the surgery lasts between 10 and 15 minutes.
 The eye is anesthetized so that no pain is felt.
 An occasional feeling of cool water on the eye is common.
 Medicine is used for sedation to make the experience comfortable.